-And as one of the downtown Woodstock restaurants, you can grab a bite and then get right back to your shopping.
+Given the restaurant’s location in downtown Woodstock, eating at Soulfully Good lets you grab a bite and then get right back to shopping.
 Nathan enjoyed the ham and cheese panini.

 Tasty Dinner in Woodstock – Worthy Kitchen

-Another of the best restaurants Woodstock VT offers is a bit east of downtown.
+Another of the best restaurants Woodstock, VT offers is found a bit east of downtown.

 We ate a Saturday night meal here and had a tough time choosing what to order.
-Eventually, Nathan opted for a brisket sandwich, and I went classic – a cheeseburger.
-Both were excellent and served with good fries, too.
+Eventually, Nathan opted for a brisket sandwich, and I went classic–a cheeseburger.
+Both were excellent and served with good fries.

 Don’t miss the nice local beer menu, either.